 - Ignore it;

-- Discuss the issue with your editor or managing editor what can be done to remove the comments if necessary.
+- Discuss the issue with your editor, managing editor or translation manager what can be done to remove the comments if necessary.

 - If you do respond, your key priority should be to correct facts and nothing more.